Season 1, Episode 48

 Vanessa Lapointe:

-So then it emerges out of them.
+So then it emerges from them.
 And that word emergent is what we’re all looking for as parents.
 If we really want to raise our children in the best possible way, we want them to emerge.
 And you emerge when your cup overflows.
-Now, this is not the same thing as helicoptering because a lot of people then say, well, that sounds an awful lot like helicopter parenting.
-Helicopter parenting would be your child’s happily wandering around and you go and pick them up because you think it’s safer and because you want to carry them, because you miss them.
+Now, this is not the same thing as helicopter parenting because a lot of people then say, well, that sounds an awful lot like helicopter parenting.
+Helicopter parenting would be your child happily wandering around and you go and pick them up because you think it’s safer and because you want to carry them, because you miss them.
 So helicopter parenting is when it’s born of your knee.
 But developmental parenting is when it is meeting the child’s needs.
 And the same could be said about co-sleeping.
 We are really, well we, I’m speaking about you and I living here in Canada, in this part of the world.

-I mean most other places in the world, co-sleeping is the normalized approach to sleep in a family unit.
+I mean in most other places in the world, co-sleeping is the normalized approach to sleep in a family unit.
 And so we have these things born out of our incredible love affair with the concept of independence, where we believe our children should do these things alone and they have to become independent.
-And if you don’t have weight on their shoulders now, they’re never up their feet on the ground when they become grown up.
+And if you don’t have weight on their shoulders now, they’ll never put their feet on the ground when they become grown up.
 All of this nonsense, follow the guidelines.
-I always say that all of the guidelines put forward by the whoever’s.
+I always say that all of the guidelines put forward by whoever’s.
 And if you want to sleep with your child, rock on with your socks on, do it safely.
 If you’ve got babies, there are things that you need to be thinking about with all of that.
 And your children will one day get up and out of your bed and go sleep somewhere else.
 Maybe with someone else, it’ll happen.

 Lorne Brown: